Guide

 • Offer multiple ways to pay

-• Offer guests self-service and human-led communication options
+• Provide guests with self-service and human-led communication options

 • Build an informative website where guests can find relevant information